cl0ne/resizer-item/README.md

 You can change pen and brush for resizer handles using `setPen` and `setBrush` methods.

+Use `setHandlersIgnoreTransformations` to force handler items ignore all transformations.
+For example, it would be useful when attached graphics views can be zoomed or rotated - handlers will have the same size and relative position.

 ### License
 Resizer item is licensed under the Apache License, Version 2.0.
 See LICENSE for details.